 - Victim Care Unit – available through their website . . . or call 101 and ask for the Victim Care Unit (Lines are open 8am to 8pm Monday to Friday and 9am to 5pm on Saturday and Sunday)

-- CLEAR is a service for those children and young people who have links to, or who have experienced abusive relationships.
+- CLEAR is a service for all those who have links to, or who have experienced abusive relationships.
 These may be defined as sexual, physical, emotional or psychological.
 They also provide therapy for siblings and the non-abusing carer / parent alongside the child or young person.
 They are available through their website . . . and @CLEARcornwall on Twitter, phone 01872 540366, and email . . .

 - Women’s Rape and Sexual Abuse Centre (WRSAC Cornwall) – they are available through the Rape and Sexual Abuse helpline – 01208 77099 (Monday to Thursday: 10:00am – 1:00pm / Monday 7:30pm – 10:00pm) / Domestic Violence Support Network – 01208 79992 (Monday 7:30pm – 10:00pm / Thursday 10:00am – 1:00pm) and further information is available on their website . . .